dadi/api/README.md

 There is an example collection endpoint and custom endpoint included in the `workspace` directory.

-Pro tip: to background Serama, install [Forever](https://github.com/nodejitsu/forever).
+Pro tip: to background Serama, install [Forever](https://github.com/nodejitsu/forever) -

+`[sudo] npm install forever -g`

 You can then start Serama using -

 `[sudo] forever start bantam/main.js`

 ## Example API requests

+_You may want to look at a handy QA testing tool called [Postman](http://www.getpostman.com/)_

 ### Collections POST request